-- Cleanup and abatement orders - Administrative complaints to levy penalty payments - Referrals to local district attorneys or to the California attorney general
+- Cleanup and abatement orders - Administrative complaints to levy penalty payments - Referrals to California attorney general or to local district attorneys as appropriate

-Civil and criminal actions are reserved for egregious violations and repeat offenders.
+Criminal actions are reserved for egregious violations or repeat offenders.

-Part of the Waste Tire Enforcement Program's critical strength and effectiveness are due to its radiated impact through the use of the Local Government Tire Enforcement Agency (TEA) Grant Program.
-The Waste Tire Enforcement Program coordinates with CalRecycle's Financial Resources Management (FiRM) Branch to implement the TEA Grant Program that supports the activities of local jurisdictions in carrying out CalRecycle's waste tire enforcement efforts.
+Part of the Waste Tire Enforcement Program's critical strength and effectiveness is due to the impact of using the Local Government Tire Enforcement Agency (TEA) Grant Program.
+The Waste Tire Enforcement Program coordinates with CalRecycle's Financial Resources Management (FiRM) Branch to implement the TEA Grant Program that supports the activities of local jurisdictions in carrying out waste tire enforcement efforts.
 TEA grantees also provide support for CalRecycle's illegal dumping initiatives since waste tires are often illegally dumped along with other solid waste.
 Therefore, waste tire program field personnel and the surveillance support available through the TEA Grant Program can be leveraged in many instances to address both waste tire and other illegal dumping objectives.
-The TEA Grant Program will prioritize San Diego and Imperial Counties.